vipink1203/log-aggregation-tool-comparison/README.md

 - **Newer platform**: Less mature than Elasticsearch
 - **Smaller community**: Fewer resources, plugins, and third-party integrations
 - **Limited enterprise features**: Missing some advanced features found in commercial offerings
+- **Limited built-in data collection**: Relies on integration with third-party collectors

 ### Architecture

 OpenObserve uses a modern columnar storage architecture that is optimized for log data and aggregation queries.
 The system is designed to work natively with object storage like S3, which enables significant cost savings.
 Its architecture includes:

-- Ingestion layer that accepts data in multiple formats
+- Ingestion layer that accepts data via HTTP, FluentBit, Vector, and other collectors
 - Processing pipelines with Vector Remap Language (VRL) for transformation
 - Columnar storage engine optimized for observability data
 - Query engine with SQL support